Understanding Wikipedia’s Article Deletion Policies

 What triggers an article deletion?

-Wikipedia depends heavily on accuracy and trustworthiness, at least from the perspective of the members of the Wikipedia community that focus attention on a particular article.
+Wikipedia depends heavily on accuracy and trustworthiness, at least from the perspective of the members of the Wikipedia community who focus attention on a particular article.
 Its policies exist mainly to ensure content is verifiable, impartial, and valuable to the reader community.

 So, what triggers the Wikipedia community to question an article?